Return to Subjects

 Art

-At Manland, we use the National Curriculum for art alongside the Chris Quigley scheme of work.
+At Manland, we use the National Curriculum for art alongside the Access Art scheme of work.
 Pupils are taught artistic skills, alongside learning about artists and the historical and cultural development of art forms.
 Pupils learn about how art is both reflected in and has shaped our history, as well as how it has contributed to the culture, creativity and wealth of our nation.

-We enrich our classroom teaching of art in many ways.
-For example, pupils are able to take part in a wide variety of activities throughout the year, such as Art Days and House Learning Days.
-The pupil’s learning is enhanced as they have the opportunity for collaborative working and exploring the different styles and techniques of a range of artists from around the world.
+We enrich our classroom teaching of Art in many ways.
+For example, pupils are able to take part in a wide variety of activities throughout the year, such as House Learning Days where they work with different year groups to create visual outcomes.
+The pupils’ learning is enhanced as they have the opportunity for collaborative working and exploring the different styles and techniques of a range of artists from around the world.

-There are many art competitions to take part in during the year.
-Pupil’s learning and talents are celebrated in assemblies, as well as, on the school website and Twitter account.
+We encourage children to take part in art competitions throughout the year, to showcase their hard work.
+Pupils’ learning and talents are celebrated in assemblies, as well as, on the school website and X (formerly Twitter) account.

 Our Aims – Art National Curriculum